zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------

 - You can do all of the Ch 16-17 HW.
-Attempt it all bake sure it is turned in by Friday at the latest.
+Attempt it all by next class, but make sure it is turned in by Friday at the latest.
 - Quizzam moved to Friday
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MTk2MjkzNywxMjMyOTgwOTA4LC0xNz
+eyJoaXN0b3J5IjpbNTE4ODYzNzkxLDEyMzI5ODA5MDgsLTE3NT
-U0NzEzMTgxLDE3NDQ5NjA1NTEsMjAyMzU0ODczNSwtMTQ0Mjc5
+Q3MTMxODEsMTc0NDk2MDU1MSwyMDIzNTQ4NzM1LC0xNDQyNzk0
-NDI3MSwtMzMyNTk0MTE1LC02MjU2Mzc3NjUsMjIwMzY1MDUwLD
+MjcxLC0zMzI1OTQxMTUsLTYyNTYzNzc2NSwyMjAzNjUwNTAsMT
-EwMjM3NjgzMjEsLTE4OTIwMDUxODcsOTM0NDQwNjkyLDk4NDE4
+AyMzc2ODMyMSwtMTg5MjAwNTE4Nyw5MzQ0NDA2OTIsOTg0MTg1
-NTkzNSwtNDE3MTQwODk0LC0xMjU1MDgxMzY2LC04MzI0ODA0MT
+OTM1LC00MTcxNDA4OTQsLTEyNTUwODEzNjYsLTgzMjQ4MDQxNi
-YsLTE2ODg2MDI5MjcsLTMyMzE4Mzg4MywtNTExMzc0OTk4LC04
+wtMTY4ODYwMjkyNywtMzIzMTgzODgzLC01MTEzNzQ5OTgsLTg0
-NDQxODk2MDJdfQ==
+NDE4OTYwMl19
 -->